Dental Hygiene - Associate in Science (AS) (3416)

 Pennsylvania Dental Law #216 states that the State Board of Dentistry may refuse to license a person who has a crime or misdemeanor conviction involving a morally corrupt act or a felony.

-Our program is accredited by the Commission on Dental Accreditation (CoDA), which is specialized body recognized by the US Department of Education
+Our program is accredited by the Commission on Dental Accreditation (CODA), which is a specialized body recognized by the US Department of Education.

-You can complete the entire program at our Harrisburg Campus.
+You may complete the entire program only at our Harrisburg Campus provided you take some of your required coursework through multiple modalities (e.g. Blended, Online and/or Remote Learning).
 Clinical rotations are assigned within 85 miles of the Harrisburg Campus.

 Yes!
 Thanks to the HACC Foundation, scholarships are available.
 Please visit hacc.edu/scholarships to learn how you can apply.

 We offer courses in the spring, summer and fall, and you can apply anytime.
-When enrolling into the Dental Hygiene Program, you must apply to the non-clinical component of the program first.
-Therefore, please use the program code 341P to make sure your application is for the correct program.
+When enrolling into the Dental Hygiene Program, you must first enroll into the Pre-Health Professions AS degree.
+Therefore, please use the program code 3150 on your application and then select the Dental Hygiene concentration.